Compliance with Capital Requirements Directive (CRD V)

 The Remuneration Committee has the delegated responsibility to determine remuneration for the Executive Directors and the Executive Committee of the Bank, and to set and recommend to the Board for approval, the overarching principles and parameters of the Remuneration Policy across the Bank to ensure an overall coherent approach to remuneration for all employees.
 In addition, the Remuneration Committee ensures remuneration is compliant with the dual-regulated firms' Remuneration Code.

-The Remuneration Committee is comprised of non-executive directors and regularly consults with the Chief Executive Officer, Managing Director, Customer & People, Company Secretary and Chief Risk Officer, all of whom may attend meetings of the Committee but are not present when their own remuneration or terms and conditions are being considered.
-The Director of Human Resources also provides advice on compensation and benefits to the Committee.
+The Remuneration Committee is comprised of non-executive directors and regularly consults with the Chief Executive Officer, Chief People Officer, Company Secretary and Chief Risk Officer, all of whom may attend meetings of the Committee but are not present when their own remuneration or terms and conditions are being considered.
+The Director of Reward also provides advice on compensation and benefits to the Committee.
 The Company Secretary advises the Committee on corporate governance.
 The Remuneration Committee receives support and advice from external advisors and, from time to time, will undertake due diligence to ensure that the advice it receives is independent.

 The Committee works closely with the Chairs of the Risk Committee, Joint Audit Committee, and Values and Ethics Committee.